 In addition to enabling new features and capabilities, another goal of Ext JS 4 was to streamline the overall API and make it more consistent.
-Given these goals, it was not possible to maintain full backwards compatibility with Ext JS 3.
+Given these goals, it was not possible to maintain full backward compatibility with Ext JS 3.
 However, we definitely recognize the need to make transitioning to Ext JS 4 as smooth as possible for our community.

 We are very pleased to introduce several new resources that will assist in migrating existing Ext JS 3 applications to Ext JS 4, and will hopefully minimize the difficulty and effort involved.
 These are bundled in our new Ext JS 3 to 4 Migration Pack, the components of which are outlined below.